johnaoss/linkedin-api/README.md

 ## Limitations

 This currently services only the non-partnered content as LinkedIn does not have any means of open-source developers to reliably acquire this data.
 Aside from that, if there are any bugs please feel free to get in touch with either an issue or an e-mail!

+# License

+MIT Licensed, check the LICENSE.md file for more details.

 ## TODO